Skip to content

 Deep breathing lowers heart rate, relaxes muscles and calms you down.
 So, don’t wait until you feel anxious to practice—any activity that encourages deep breathing like yoga, tai chi or walking will do.

-The more you practice, the more relaxed you’ll feel.
-From that space, you can tap into your creativity and find better solutions.
+From that space of grounded relaxation, you can tap into your creativity and find aligned solutions.

 You are enough